 The highlight of my first week was driving to the city of David to pick up friends visiting from Florida and have Valentine’s brunch at Hotel Cuidad’s restaurant.
 We shopped and explored the many shops and markets in downtown David.
 A stop by the chic Felipe Motta wine and liquor store is a cool place to stock up on beer and wine.

 Week two of my trip started off with howling winds, in excess of 40 MPH at times, and a tree being blown down in our neighborhood which caused major problems for the neighbors.
 Boquete is not a place where you can just call the local repairman and things are fixed in minutes.
-Eddie, my husband, and I ventured out to a new place, Hotel Ladera for al fresco lunch, where I had tasty pollo flautas.
+Eddie, my husband, and I ventured out to the Hotel Ladera for an al fresco lunch, where I had tasty Pollo Flautas.
 We then walked through town area to pass out some small trinkets to the indigenous children.

 One afternoon, I was invited to join a friend for “Girls Movie Day” at a locals house.
 My friend and I arrived with homemade snacks in hand and had a fun day watching “Theory of Everything”, which was still playing in theater in the states.
-The ladies enjoyed a kitchen full of snacks, including splendid basil lemonade and smoked salmon spread rolled in kale leaves, of which I had to ask for the recipes.
-Later that night Eddie and I met the Florida friends for dinner at George’s Fireside Grill, a restaurant I had been wanting to try.
+The ladies enjoyed a kitchen full of snacks, including splendid Basil Lemonade and Smoked Salmon Spread rolled in kale leaves, of which I had to ask for the recipes.
+Later that night Eddie and I met the Florida friends for dinner at George’s Fireside Grill, a restaurant I had wanted to try.

-The best thing we did on my trip took Eddie and I plus two friends on a 2 hour adventure over crazy, windy, and bumpy roads across the countryside to the Caribbean seaside town of Chiriqui Grande, where we visited the local indigenous Indians.
+The best thing we did on my trip took Eddie, two friends, and I on a 2-hour adventure over crazy, windy, and bumpy roads across the countryside to the Caribbean seaside town of Chiriqui Grande, where we visited the local indigenous Indians.
 We hired a guide to take us by boat across the sea and sandbar to Man Creek, an area accessible by boat only, where the Ngäbe-Buglé Indians live.
 Our favorite part was passing out candy and toys to the native children.
-It was eye-opening to see how they live so primitively in this area.
+It was eye opening to see how they live so primitively in this area.
 The children were so cute and receptive to our being there.
 The family we hired to take us and their adorable daughter Edy, our boat captain, also prepared a fresh Panamanian seafood lunch for us which was a great ending to a perfect day.

 Outside of visiting Chiriqui Grande, the highlights of week two in Boquete were meeting a group of friends for dinner at Big Daddy’s and a visiting my friends Terry and Manzar’s gorgeous bed & breakfast, Casa de Montaña.
 If you like the B&B feel, or just plain being spoiled, this is the place for you.
 Casa de Montaña offers spectacular views, amazing food items, and stylishly decorated rooms and common space.